OfficeDev/Microsoft-Teams-Samples/samples/msgext-unfurling-ac-loop-components/nodejs/README.md

     ```

 1) __*This step is specific to Teams.*__
-    - **Edit** the `manifest.json` contained in the  `appPackage` folder to replace your Microsoft App Id (that was created when you registered your bot earlier) *everywhere* you see the place holder string `<<YOUR-MICROSOFT-APP-ID>>` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)
+    - **Edit** the `manifest.json` contained in the  `AppManifest` folder to replace your Microsoft App Id (that was created when you registered your bot earlier) *everywhere* you see the place holder string `{{BOT_ID}}` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)
-    - **Zip** up the contents of the `appPackage` folder to create a `manifest.zip` (Make sure that zip file does not contains any subfolder otherwise you will get error while uploading your .zip package)
+    - **Zip** up the contents of the `AppManifest` folder to create a `manifest.zip` (Make sure that zip file does not contains any subfolder otherwise you will get error while uploading your .zip package)
     - **Upload** the `manifest.zip` to Teams (In Teams Apps/Manage your apps click "Upload an app".
 Browse to and Open the .zip file.
 At the next dialog, click the Add button.)

-**Note**: If you are facing any issue in your app, please uncomment [this](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/msgext-link-unfurling/nodejs/index.js#L46) line and put your debugger for local debug.
+**Note**: If you are facing any issue in your app, please uncomment [this](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/msgext-unfurling-ac-loop-components/nodejs/index.js#L39) line and put your debugger for local debug.

 ### 5. Running the sample